 Alexander Helb was uncomfortable in London, too hectic, too fast paced he said.
-Or was he just unhappy on the pitch, with Cesc Fabregas grabbing all the attention and then Rosicky bound to return soon?
+Or was he just unhappy on the soccer pitch, with Cesc Fabregas grabbing all the attention and then Rosicky bound to return soon?

 Does he really think Barcelona is going to be that much different?
 There’s Messi, Iniesta, Xavi, and now a potential member of Conan and Gaffigan’s pale force in Alexander Helb.